 - Olives and olive oil

 This is where functional medicine comes in.
-A functional medicine approach is a more comprehensive and holistic form of treatment that includes medication and lifestyle changes.
+Functional medicine treatment for hypothyroidism is comprehensive and holistic since it includes medication as well as lifestyle changes.

-PCOS and hypothyroidism can be seen together and that can be frustrating for patients.
-However, you can feel healthy, happy, and stress-free with the right treatment plan.
-Adopting a lifestyle that includes a healthy diet, exercise, good sleep, and relaxation practices can help you.
+PCOS and hypothyroidism often occur together and that can be frustrating for patients.
+However, you can feel healthy, happy, and stress-free with the right functional medicine treatment plan.
+Adopting a lifestyle that includes a healthy diet, exercise, good sleep, and relaxation practices can help you overcome all symptoms and reverse the disorders.

 So get in touch with a functional medicine doctor to get started on your treatment and reverse the damage done.
 Want personalized treatment and to say goodbye to your worries?
-Reach out to us.
+Reach out to us at Jeevam Health.
+Join Jeevam Health today!